Los Alamos National Laboratory Vault Operator (Research Tec 2) in Los Alamos, New Mexico

 Minimum Job Requirements:

-Demonstrated experience using computer software such as Microsoft Office and data software
+Demonstrate experience using computer software such as Microsoft Office and data software

 Experience and demonstrated skill in conducting research, investigating alternative solutions and recommending solutions to problems.

-Ability to work with radioactive and hazardous material
+Familiarity with dealing with radioactive and hazardous material

 Current RAD Worker II Training or the ability to obtain